 Well, that started a whole thing between me and drop cloths.
 They became my go-to fabric for all slipcover and upholstery projects.
 (You can read my tips on using drop cloths for slipcovers HERE.)

 I was even turning them into “grain sacks” in order to get the look I wanted at a price I could fit into my budget.

 These drop cloth wing chairs have moved from the family room to the master bedroom…

 …to the living room…

-…and even almost made the cover of my book.
+…and even almost made the cover of my first book, Inspired You.

 With all of the furniture that’s come and gone in this house, these free chairs have managed to stick around.
 The slipcovers have survived two boys, who were 3 and 4 years old when they were first tied on, and multiple washings.
 The seats have a few stains on them, which is expected, and I have had to restitch a couple of the seams where I was a little skimpy with the allowance.
 All-in-all, they’ve held up remarkably well and have shown drop cloths to be a good option for slipcovering.